-Turn on a TV talk show and you'll think that everyone in America is in need of mental health counseling.
+Turn on a TV talk show, and you'll think that everyone in America is in need of mental health counseling.
 But there are hundreds of different kinds of therapy out there, and it's hard to know which ones work.

 Researchers have put a lot of effort into testing different forms of psychotherapy, and they have solid evidence of what works, particularly for common mental problems like depression and anxiety.

 But despite that, people can't presume they're going to get the right psychotherapy, according to Alan Kazdin, a clinical psychologist who directs the Yale Parent Center and Child Conduct Clinic.
-That's partly because therapies don't have lots of marketing money behind them, unlike new pharmaceuticals.
+That's partly because therapies don't have a lot of marketing money behind them, unlike new pharmaceuticals.
 As a result, "The public doesn't know about them and isn't demanding them," he says.

-In the past decade there has been a big push in the mental health community to use evidence-based therapies to treat common mental health problems like depression, anxiety disorder and obsessive-compulsive disorder.
+In the past decade, there has been a big push in the mental health community to use evidence-based therapies to treat common mental health problems like depression, anxiety disorder and obsessive-compulsive disorder.
 The STAR*D trial, for instance, found that cognitive behavioral therapy and interpersonal therapy were as effective as antidepressants in treating major depression.

 Shop For Therapy Like You Shop For A TV

 But not all therapists have adopted these treatments, and with hundreds of different forms of therapy offered, it's difficult at best for people to figure out what kind of therapy they need, and then find it.

 People should be as practical-minded when they shop for therapy as they are when they shop for a flat-screen TV, Kazdin says.
 And they should ask therapists: Do you use an evidence-based treatment, which one, and how often have you used it?